eddiedibs/NodeJSChatbot/README.md

 # NodeJSChatbot

-NodeJSChatbot is a BuilderBot chatbot built using TypeScript and the Baileys provider to interact with WhatsApp.
+NodeJSChatbot is a BuilderBot chatbot built using TypeScript and the Baileys provider to interact with clients in WhatsApp.
 This bot is designed to provide automated responses, process user queries, and handle various chatbot functionalities efficiently.

 ## Requirements